exceeddata/sdk-vdata-python/README.md

 ## API specification
 Publicly available SDK classes and methods are at [API Specification](https://htmlpreview.github.io/?https://github.com/exceeddata/sdk-vdata-python/blob/main/api.html).

+**Import**
+To use the SDK import "exceeddata.sdk.vdata" package and the following classes:
+* VDataReaderFactory: in most cases VDataReaderFactory is all you ever need
+* VDataByteReader: use VDataByteReader if you have a vsw byte arrays and need to wrap in a data reader to VDataReaderFactory
+* VDataMeta: the metadata information of the vsw file
+* VDataFrame: the data frame of the vsw data contents

 ## Sample Usage
 SDK is very easy to use, in most cases 7 lines of code is sufficient.